What is a hybrid car?

 We recover your vehicle across NI & ROI, this includes all types of cars so don’t worry electric cars are included too!

 If you have a breakdown call Granite Breakdown today and let us recover you as quickly as possible and help get you back on the road!
-You can join today for only £30 per year – everything’s included in our breakdown cover!
+Everything’s included in our breakdown cover!